Defending the Constitutional Rights of the Accused with Passion and Integrity

 Focus - Attorney Jeralyn E. Merritt is a top achiever focused on winning.
 She works tirelessly and fights tenaciously in your defense.
 She is never intimidated and does not back down under pressure.

-White Collar Crimes - In her white collar defense practice, Jeralyn E. Merritt skillfully navigates the complexities of the federal court system to defend those who are under investigation or have been charged with financial crimes, such as money laundering, fraud, embezzlement, or tax evasion.
+White Collar Crimes - In her white collar defense practice, Jeralyn E. Merritt skillfully navigates the complexities of the federal court system to defend those who are under investigation or have been charged with financial crimes, such as money laundering, mail or wire fraud, conspiracy, embezzlement, or tax evasion.

 Criminal and Civil Forfeitures - Those accused of crimes may be subject to criminal or civil forfeiture of their property or assets.
 Jeralyn E. Merritt addresses these issues effectively, working to recover your property under the provisions of the law.

-Second Opinions - Ms. Merritt is available to provide a confidential and detailed second opinion to other defense counsel and individuals facing tough choices as to whether to accept a plea offer or proceed to trial, and the potential consequences of each decision.
+Second Opinions - Ms. Merritt is available to provide a confidential and detailed second opinion to defense counsel seeking an independent opinion for their clients facing tough choices as to whether to accept a plea offer or proceed to trial, and the potential consequences of each decision.
+Her "second opinion" services may also be obtained by individual defendants who want to receive the opinion confidentially.

 600 17th Street